Stress Signs Need Context and Water Tests

-Stressed axolotl signs usually show up as behavior and posture changes before they become bigger problems.
-The most useful early clues are curled gills, unusual floating, hiding more than normal, surface staying, and sudden changes in appetite.
+Stressed axolotl signs often show up as behavior and posture changes before they become bigger problems.
+Useful early clues include curled gills, unusual floating, hiding more than normal, surface staying, and sudden changes in appetite.

 Stress is not a diagnosis by itself.
-It is the body’s way of showing that the tank, routine, or physical condition is not right.
-That is why the best response is usually to correct the setup first.
+It is a signal that the tank, routine, or physical condition may not be right.
+That is why the first response should usually be to verify the setup before trying treatments.

 The Signs That Matter Most